-Abagail is a performer, choreographer, instructor, and educator of African based traditional and street dances.
-She specializes in Senegalese dance, Guinea Djembe dance, and a practice of Afro Fusion Dance where she researches the intersections of her various practices.
-She also studies a wide range of African and Diaspora genres, such as traditional and popular Congolese dance, Dancehall, Coupé Décalé, Afro House, House, Kuduro, traditional Shona dance of Zimbabwe, among other genres.
-Since 2004, she has traveled extensively throughout Guinea, Senegal, Ghana, and the Ivory Coast to study with renowned artists and ballet companies.
-She has been training in traditional and popular dances of the African diaspora since 1999, and continues to refine her craft with masters in African dance and music from around the world.
+Abagail is a performer, choreographer, instructor, and educator with a focus in African based traditional and street dances.
+She specializes in Senegalese Sabar dance, Guinean Djembe dance, and a method of Afro Fusion Dance where she researches the intersections of her various practices.
+She also studies a wide range of African and Diaspora genres, such as traditional and popular Congolese dances, Dancehall, Coupé Décalé, Afro House, House, Kuduro, among other genres.
+Since 2004, she has traveled throughout West Africa including Guinea, Senegal, Ghana, and the Ivory Coast to study with renowned artists and ballet companies.
+She started her studies of African dance in the late 1990's, and continues to refine her craft by studying and working with masters in African dance and music from around the world.

 Abagail is an international performer and teaching artist.
-In 2017 she was a featured soloist dancer for world renowned African artist, Youssou N’Dour, at Bercy Arena in Paris, France.
-Currently, Abagail tours internationally with Italian pop star, Gala Rizatto, as a choreographer and principal dancer, performing at major venues and stadiums around Europe.
+In 2022 and 2017 she was a featured dancer for world renowned African artist, Youssou N’Dour, at Bercy Arena in Paris, France.
+Currently, Abagail tours internationally with singer, Gala Rizatto, as a choreographer and principal dancer, performing at major venues and stadiums around Europe.
 In the United States, Abagail has performed solo dance work at the Palace of Fine Arts in San Francisco, and the Redcat/Disney Cal Arts Theater in Los Angeles.
 She has performed ensemble work at the San Francisco Yerba Buena Center, the Ford Theater, UCLA’s Fowler Museum, and the Malonga Casquelourd Center for the Arts, among other renowned venues.

 Abagail is forever grateful to her teachers from whom she's developed her craft, and would like to acknowledge the strong influences of dance and music from Guinea, Congo, Zimbabwe, Senegal and Mali, that have informed her dance foundation.